Ben Macdui and Cairngorm

 If the conditions are dry, then just continue directly through the forest to the burn, which should be easy enough to cross.

-- Over the burn, follow the Lairig Ghru path to where it starts to level out, then look for a path heading off left uphill through the heather.
+- Over the burn, follow the Lairig Ghru path to where it starts to level out, then look for a path heading off right uphill through the heather.

-Follow this path uphill, steep and well constructed at first, then levelling out onto much barer terrain.
+Follow this path, steep and well constructed at first, then levelling out onto much barer terrain.

 - The summit has a small cairn, but a larger cairn is on the south-east top (marked 1014m on OS map), which has fine views south to Lochnagar.